EnricoAnnaloro/myLibraries/README.md

 - *delete(value)*: Deletes all elements with elements with "value" = value;
 - *deleteOne(value)*: Deletes the first element with "value" = value;
 - *toArray()*: Returns an array with all the elements in the list*;

+## Python Library
+This collection is based on Python 3.8